nodelibraries/ioc/docs/guide/dependency-injection.md

 ## Explicit Dependencies

-**⚠️ IMPORTANT:** If your class constructor has parameters (dependencies), you **MUST** provide them in the dependencies array.
+**⚠️ IMPORTANT:** If your class constructor has parameters (dependencies), you **MUST** provide them in the dependencies array, and the order must match the constructor parameter order.
 The container cannot automatically infer dependencies from the constructor.

 ```typescript
 // ✅ CORRECT: Constructor has ILogger parameter, so we provide [ILoggerToken]